 (f) Provisional calendar of meetings for 2015

 74. The provisional calendar of meetings for 2015, including dates of the next Committee session, was presented.
-The Bureau of the Committee proposed an open-ended consultative meeting of the Committee be held on 27–28 May 2015 in Geneva.
+The Bureau of the Committee proposed open-ended consultations on UNECE’s work on sustainable energy be held on 27–28 May 2015 in Geneva.
 The meeting’s objective is to review the progress of the implementation of the programme of work and consult with member States in preparation of the twenty-fourth session of the Committee.

 75. The Committee agreed to the provisional calendar of meetings for 2015 (ECE/ENERGY/2014/4) with the proposed modifications as described in Annex I of this report and requested the secretariat to proceed with the preparations of the twenty-fourth session of the Committee on Sustainable Energy on 18–20 November 2015.
 It further requested the secretariat to review the schedule of Committee meeting dates for 2016 and beyond to better align the meetings of the Committee with the work plans and the schedule of meetings of its subsidiary bodies.